-The combat is turn based and revolves around a grid system that dictates how many action points it takes to perform any given action, from moving to attacking.
-Like Chrono Trigger the encounters are not random as potential enemies are found either wandering around certain areas and wont attack unless you get too close, or they will jump out at you when you pass certain points, forcing combat upon you.
-Also like Chrono trigger a character recieve experience points every time their attack hits an enemy, but the whole team recieves exp. when a combat in won.
-While it is possible to beat the game by simply slogging your way through these battles the real skill, and in deed fun, doesn't really emerge until you start learning how to use the grid system tactically.
-One command that really highlights this is the throw command which allows one character to help another out of a tight spot by either throwing a healing/buff item at them or taking out their enemy with well thrown weapon or debuff item.
+The combat is turn-based and revolves around a grid system that dictates how many action points it takes to perform any given action, from moving to attacking.
+Like Chrono Trigger the encounters are not random as potential enemies are found either wandering around certain areas and won't attack unless the party gets too close, or they will ambush the party at certain points, forcing the player into combat.
+Also like Chrono Trigger a character receives experience points every time their attack hits an enemy, but the whole team receives experience points when the battle is over.
+Besides the standard attack and guard commands, there's also a throw command that allows one character to help another out of a tight spot by either throwing a healing/buff item at them or taking out their enemy with well thrown weapon or debuff item.

 - Red G - The older, sensible and ultimately more powerful of the two G brothers.
 He is a slightly overpowered, sword-wielding, warrior class character.
 He is just and valiant and has the brute force to back it up, though that doesn't mean he is without intelligence, wit and a quick tongue.

 - Blue G - He often cries and is usually the butt of jokes, especially if Red is the one making them, but Blue G still has strengths of his own.
 In battle his long-reaching spear requires good positioning to realize its potential and has a selection of traps where the player has to lure or force the enemy to trip them.

 - Rain - A mystery girl with amnesia and hidden powers.
 She takes on the role of a healer character making her invaluable for survival.
 She also plays the part of Red's almost love interest.